Panama Canal Gatun Locks aerial view

 Climate change accelerates faster than infrastructure investment.
 Recurring droughts become the new normal.

-• Transit restrictions become permanent
+• Transit restrictions become permanent (25–30/day)

-• Slot premiums remain elevated
+• Slot premiums remain elevated indefinitely

 • Some shippers permanently shift routes

-• Alternative routes gain traction
+• Alternative routes gain real traction

 Losers: Panama, US East Coast consumers